tminard/react-native-hypertrack/README.md

     $ pod install
     ```

 3. Now, open the iOS project with the `.xcworkspace` file in Xcode, and add the native SDK `.a` files in the linked frameworks and libraries section.
+You need to add *libHTTransmitter.a*, *libHTCommon.a*, *libMQTTClient.a*.
 ![Linked frameworks and libraries](readme-imgs/linker.png)

 ## Usage